EFWob/RetroRadio/README.md

 ```

-## Using inputs to read internal variables
+## Using Inputs to read internal variables

-Some internal variables can be read through inputs.
+Some internal variables can be read through Inputs.
 The list of available variables changes.
 You can check the current implementation by entering just
 the "~" as sole character.
 The output should be like this:
 ```
 23:11:17.173 -> D: Known system variables (8 entries)